It Can't Happen Here: Television

 The 1968 television movie Shadow on the Land, which also went by the title United States: It Can't Happen Here, was produced by Screen Gems as a backdoor pilot for a series.
 The TV movie, a thriller which takes place following the fascist takeover, is often cited as an adaptation of Lewis's novel but does not credit the novel.

 Inspired by the book, director–producer Kenneth Johnson in 1982 scripted a miniseries entitled Storm Warnings.
 NBC executives, to whom Johnson presented the script, rejected the original, which they considered too cerebral for the average American viewer.
-In order to make the script more marketable, Storm Warnings was revised into a far less subtle alien invasion story in which the invaders initially pose as humanity's friends, but prove to be a genocidal militaristic power with thinly disguised Nazi trappings intent on draining the planet of its water and using humanity predominantly as a food source.
+To make the script more marketable, Storm Warnings was revised into a far less subtle alien invasion story in which the invaders initially pose as humanity's friends, but prove to be a genocidal militaristic power with thinly disguised Nazi trappings intent on draining the planet of its water and using humanity predominantly as a food source.
 The new script formed the basis for the popular miniseries V, which premiered May 3, 1983.